 3. Advanced on-premises setup – (via SIPTalk) – typically anywhere from $5 a month to $50 a month depending on your needs.
 This is for business users – talk to us for details.

-The last question that you might be wondering about is what sort of equipment you might need.
 For almost all scenarios, I recommend that you don’t purchase any network equipment from your service provider.
-Whilst their offerings are not bad per se, we stock better value options that will provide greater performance and reliability compared to what your service provider can offer, and you don’t have to worry about your Wi-Fi Modem / Router being locked down by the provider.
+Whilst their offerings are not bad per se, there is a good chance you already have equipment that will work just fine on the NBN.
+We also stock better value options that will provide greater performance and reliability compared to what your service provider can offer, and you don’t have to worry about your Wi-Fi Modem / Router being locked down by the provider.
 We have routers for as low as $39 and VDSL modems for as low as $75 – talk to us for more details.